-Whether you’re hosting a New Year’s Eve party or throwing a bridal shower, these boozy cupcakes are the perfect treat!
+Whether you’re hosting a New Year’s Eve party, throwing a bridal shower or celebrating a birthday, these boozy champagne cupcakes with box mix are the perfect treat!

 The flavor is delicious and I warn you, people will probably start requesting that you bring these gourmet cupcakes to all the parties!

-By just adding a little bit of Prosecco, you turn a classic vanilla cupcake into something with a little more pizzazz.
+By just adding a little bit of champagne or sparkling wine, you can turn a classic vanilla cupcake into a Prosecco dessert with a little more pizzazz.

 I love an easy dessert idea that feels a little flashy.
 I’m not a dessert show-off.
 But it is fun to have people be excited about the treat you bring to a get-together.